nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 You may have noticed that `process.nextTick()` was not displayed in the diagram, even though its a part of the asynchronous API.
 This is because `process.nextTick()` is not technically part of the event loop.
-Instead, it is executed at the end of each phase of the event loop.
+Instead, the nextTickQueue will be processed after the current operation completes, regardless of the current `phase` of the event loop.

 Looking back at our diagram, any time you call `process.nextTick()` in a given phase, all callbacks passed to `process.nextTick()` will be resolved before the event loop continues.
-This can create some bad situations because **it allows you to "starve" your I/O by making recursive `process.nextTick()` calls.**  which prevents the event loop from reaching the poll phase.
+This can create some bad situations because **it allows you to "starve" your I/O by making recursive `process.nextTick()` calls.**  which prevents the event loop from reaching the `poll` phase.

 ### Why would that be allowed?